fivdi/led/README.md

 Linux boards often have LEDs that can be controlled from userspace.
 Out of the box, the Raspberry Pi has one such LED labeled ACT or OK, the BeagleBone has four, user led 0 through 3.
+Some systems allow additional off-board LEDs to be added at runtime using device tree overlays.

 The features supported by these LEDs varies from system from system.
 One system may allow the LEDs to be turned on and off while the next system will support additional fetaures such as heartbeat or hardware accelerated blinking.

-In addition to the on-board LEDs mentioned above, some systems allow additional off-board LEDs to be added at runtime using device tree overlays.

 This module enables these LEDs to be controlled by JavaScript.